South Downs Way, looking toward Beachy Head

 Where Does the South Downs Way Start and Finish?

 The South Downs Way runs the entire length of the South Downs range of hills, from Winchester in the west to the coast at Eastbourne.
-Large wooden signposts mark the start and end points, outside the City Mill in Winchester, and at the base of Beachy Head on the outskirts of Eastbourne.
+Large wooden signposts mark the start and end points, outside the City Mill in Winchester and at the base of Beachy Head on the outskirts of Eastbourne.

 You can walk in either direction, although most guidebooks seem to suggest walking west to east.
 That way, the prevailing wind is at your back rather than blowing in your face for a week.
-Also, while Eastbourne itself isn’t the most exciting place to finish, the few hours hiking up and down the Seven Sisters and Beachy Head beforehand are the most spectacular of the entire trail.

 In general, I found the scenery and villages kept getting more attractive the further east we went.
 Knowing the walking was going to be even better today than yesterday made getting out of bed each morning just a little bit easier!